April 4, 2022

 The digital garden, I believe, strikes the ideal balance between the two.
 The term has been around for decades, but the digital garden’s earliest avatar is embedded in Mike Caufield’s keynote, The Garden and the Stream: A Technopastoral:

-It’s pretty obvious that this is in stark contrast with what content arrangement looks like today.
-We tend to favour chronological sorting—like blogs or social platforms presenting posts from latest to earliest—over thematic structures.
+It’s pretty evident that this is in stark contrast with what content arrangement looks like today.
+We tend to favour chronological sorting—like blogs or social platforms presenting posts from the latest to the earliest—over thematic structures.
 Rabbit holing in such an environment is more effortful because you have to intentionally find links based on your intuition and mental connections, rather than stumble upon them serendipitously.

 But a few separate revolutions have tilled the field, so to speak, for digital gardens to take root now and possibly hit critical mass.
 According to anthropologist and designer Maggie Appleton, three concepts, in particular, seem to have had the most impact in bringing digital gardens back to the fore: Tiago Forte’s Building a Second Brain, the “Learning in public” way of building, and increasingly intuitive note-taking apps.